 There are three main benefits of a gravity water filter.

-- First of all, gravity filters are completely portable.
+- Gravity filters are completely portable.
 Thus, they are ideal for those who rent their home or plan to move in the near future.

-- Secondly, these types of units require no installation.
+- These units require no installation.
 In other words, you don’t need to call the plumber or be exceptionally handy to get them up and running.
 Simply unbox, assemble on the counter, and they are ready to use immediately.

-- Third, gravity systems do not need a power source to operate.
-Thus, they are smart to have on hand for emergencies.
+- Gravity systems do not need a power source to operate.
+Thus, they are smart to have one on hand for emergencies.
 This is the case even if you own your home or already have a more permanent type of water filtration unit.

-The highest quality gravity water filters (such as this one) are made from high grade polished stainless steel including the spigot at the bottom.
+The highest quality gravity water filters (this is the model I recommend) are made from high-grade polished stainless steel including the spigot at the bottom.

-The filters should be tested and certified to remove not only chlorine, but also trihalomethanes like chloramine, fluoride, heavy metals, VOCs, pharmaceuticals, and chemicals like glyphosate.
+The filters should be tested and certified to remove not only chlorine, but also vinyl chloride, trihalomethanes like chloramine, fluoride, heavy metals, VOCs, pharmaceuticals, and chemicals like glyphosate.